 When you’re happy with your page, click the Publish button to make it live on your website.
 Then when you navigate to that page, you’ll see your interactive Instagram feed ready for your visitors to browse.

 But that’s not the only way you can show off your Instagram feeds using this plugin.
-Instagram Feed Pro also comes with a built-in Instagram widget you can use to display feeds in widget-ready areas on your site.
+Instagram Feed Pro also comes with a built-in Instagram widget you can use to add an Instagram photo feed widget to your site.

 Let’s look at how to do that next.